stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab4.md

 2. Connect an audio patch cable between the Line In jack and the speaker (headphone) out jack of a PC.

-3. Connect a headphone to the Line Out jack on board.
+3. Connect a headphone to the HP+MIC jack on board.
 Power ON the board.

 4. Select **Xilinx > Program FPGA**.